AB-91

 Key Takeaways

-• Requires state agencies to collect detailed demographic data for Middle Eastern and North African groups by 2027.
+• Requires state and local agencies to collect detailed demographic data for Middle Eastern and North African groups.

 Summary

-Assembly Member Harabedian's Middle Eastern and North African Inclusion Act mandates that California state and local agencies collect detailed demographic data for Middle Eastern and North African (MENA) populations beginning January 1, 2027.
-The legislation requires agencies to establish distinct categories for major Middle Eastern groups like Iranian, Lebanese and Syrian; North African groups including Egyptian, Moroccan and Sudanese; and transnational groups such as Armenian, Kurdish and Amazigh.
+Assembly Member Harabedian's Middle Eastern and North African Inclusion Act requires California state and local agencies to separately collect and report demographic data for Middle Eastern, North African, and related transnational ethnic groups beginning January 1, 2028.
+The legislation mandates that agencies gathering ancestry or ethnic origin data must use distinct categories for major Middle Eastern populations (including Afghan, Iranian, Iraqi, and Lebanese), North African groups (such as Egyptian, Moroccan, and Tunisian), and transnational communities (including Amazigh, Armenian, and Kurdish).

-Under the new requirements, agencies must incorporate this demographic data into all reports published after January 1, 2028, and make aggregated statistics publicly available online.
-The bill includes privacy protections that prohibit the disclosure of personally identifying information and allow agencies to aggregate data at geographic levels that prevent individual identification while enabling analysis of population patterns and disparities.
+Under the new requirements, agencies must incorporate this demographic data in reports published after January 1, 2029, and make aggregated statistics publicly available online.
+The law includes privacy protections that prohibit the disclosure of personally identifying information, allowing agencies to aggregate data at geographic levels - such as state, county, city, census tract, or ZIP code - to prevent individual identification while enabling analysis of population patterns.
+The provisions apply to all California cities, including charter cities, though notably exclude the California State University and University of California systems.

 Key Dates